neilsen-ngoi/neilsen-ngoi/README.md

 I’m now hugely passionate about building fullstack applications, collaborating with other developers, learning new programming languages and frameworks, and sharing my knowledge.
 I thrive in fast-paced, challenging environments and can’t wait to contribute value to a development team!
 🔭 I’m currently working on

-My portfolio!
 I have a few different projects in the mix, which I'll be looking to build in some tech I haven't used yet.
 Watch this space!
 💬 Ask me about

-My final group project at Dev Academy!
+For my final group project at Dev Academy!
 I had a blast collaborating with my team, and embraced the struggle of stretching my knowledge even further with Auth0, Multer, and many-to-many relational databases.

 📫 How to reach me: